fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Start-AzureRmSiteRecoveryPolicyAssociationJob.md

 ```

 ## DESCRIPTION
-The **Start-AzureRmSiteRecoveryPolicyAssociationJob** cmdlet initiates an association job to associate a replication policy with an azure_2 Site Recovery protection container.
+The **Start-AzureRmSiteRecoveryPolicyAssociationJob** cmdlet initiates an association job to associate a replication policy with an Azure Site Recovery protection container.

 ## EXAMPLES